 A tanker terminal with a loading capacity of 40 Mbbl/d was constructed at Demir Dagh approximately 9.5 kilometres from the DDPF, near the main highway, to facilitate domestic and international sales.
-All crude oil produced from the Hawler license area in 2017 was exported via a tie-in to the nearby Kurdistan Region-Turkey 36 inch export pipeline.
+All crude oil produced from the Hawler license area in 2018 was exported via a tie-in to the nearby 36 inch Kurdistan Region Export Pipeline.

-Modifications to the Hawler tanker terminal were completed in the second half of 2016 to permit unloading of oil, which can be flowed by pipeline to the Demir Dagh storage system for export.
+Modifications to the Hawler tanker terminal were completed in the second half of 2016 to permit unloading of oil, which can be flowed by pipeline to the Demir Dagh storage system for export through the Kurdistan Region Export Pipeline.
 The tanker terminal has an unloading capacity of 12 Mbbl/d.
-After such modifications to the tanker terminal were completed, the tanker terminal was reopened to receive crude oil produced from the Zey Gawra field.
+After such modifications to the tanker terminal were completed, the tanker terminal was reopened to receive crude oil produced from the Zey Gawra field and, in 2018, started receiving crude oil produced from the Banan field.
 In its current configuration, the tanker terminal can only accommodate unloading of oil.
 Further modifications would be required in order to permit both loading and unloading, if and when needed.